Frequently Asked Questions

 Question: How do I bill for an impairment rating, and what should I charge?

 If the evaluation is requested by an attorney, insurer, third-party administrator, employer, or governmental entity, you will typically bill that client unless they ask that you bill someone else.
 If you are billing someone else, it is essential to obtain approval in advance.
-Workers’ compensation systems or independent medical evaluation companies may have a fee schedule; however, otherwise, your fee may be based on the time involved or other factors, such as the case complexity, number of body parts, issues, and amount of medical records.
+Workers’ compensation systems or independent medical evaluation companies may have a fee schedule; otherwise, your fee may be based on the time involved or other factors, such as the case complexity, number of body parts, issues, and amount of medical records.
 The value of the examiner’s time varies, depending on the uniqueness of knowledge, skills and experience, specialty and training, and geographical location.

-Impairment rating performed by the treating physician usually is considered an extension of the treatment process (office visit, medical records review, diagnostic studies, current physical findings, and a written report).
+Impairment rating performed by the treating physician is usually considered an extension of the treatment process (office visit, medical records review, diagnostic studies, current physical findings, and a written report).
 Treating physicians who perform the examination can bill this work using CPT code 9455; CPT code 99456 applies if a non-treating physician performed the work (the code is used for each 30-minute increment).
 Payment for these codes is dependent on the complexity of the case, the time required in the evaluation and report writing, and the value of the examiner’s time.

 Do I need a professional (e.g., medical or chiropractic) license to perform impairment ratings?